Ministry of Education, Culture, Research, and Technology: 2022 Shadow Organization Disclosure

+2025 investigation of Chromebook procurement scandal

+Since May 2025, the Attorney General's Office of Indonesia is currently investigating the scandal involving the procurement of Chromebook laptops between 2019 and 2023.

 Organizational structure

-The minister of education, culture, research, and technology, appointed by the president at his own discretion, is by Presidential Decree No. 62 of 2021.
+The minister of education, culture, research, and technology, appointed by the president at his own discretion, was by Presidential Decree No. 62 of 2021.
 The head of the Ministry of Education, Culture, Research, and Technology, under and responsible to the president.
-The decree also created the Office of Deputy Minister of Education, Culture, Research, and Technology, though it is currently vacant.
+The decree also created the Office of Deputy Minister of Education, Culture, Research, and Technology, though it was currently vacant.

 Initially, the organizational structure of the ministry was a direct merger of the structures of the two preceding cabinet ministries.
 However, the structure was deemed too large and ineffective.

-On 23 August 2021, the structure of the Ministry was expanded by Ministerial Decree No. 28/2021 into:
+The structure of the Ministry was expanded by Ministerial Decree No. 28/2021, and updated with Ministerial Decree No. 16/2024 into:

 A smaller version of the Ministry of Research and Technology, the General Directorate of Higher Education, Research, and Technology, was created within the ministry in pursuance of Presidential Decree No. 62/2021, to govern and regulate science, research, and technology in Indonesia after dismantlement of Ministry of Research and Technology.
 Despite that, the coordination between the ministry and the National Research and Innovation Agency (BRIN) was not yet made clear in the constituting document.
-Minister Nadiem Makarim asserted that BRIN is a partner of the ministry in performing researches, and not a subordinate of the ministry.
+Minister Nadiem Makarim asserted that BRIN was a partner of the ministry in performing researches, and not a subordinate of the ministry.
 While the presidential decree did not clearly separate the scope of the limitation of the ministry and coordination with BRIN, the Ministerial Decree No. 28/2021 distinguished BRIN as a separate entity and clearly outlined the ministry's power in regulating scientific, research, and technology affairs, confirming Makarim's statement.
 The ministerial decree also confirmed the relinquishment of its National Archaeology Research Institute to BRIN.

 As overseer of science, research, and technology in Indonesia, the Ministry has roles to oversee and preparing regulations and technical policies of science, research, and technology.
 Despite overseer rule, Ministry of Education, Culture, Research, and Technology also have research functions, but only limited to academic research.
 State research and development activities, non-academic governmental strategic research, and policy research are performed by BRIN.